spaghetto207/spaghetto207/README.md

-the code sometimes makes its way to github
+The code sometimes makes its way to github.

-discord @ is spaghetto207
+Currently looking for some sort of coding job opportunity for a 15yr old.

+Contact Info:
+Email : foltzJeremy@protonmail.com
+Discord : spaghetto207